- What is Tinnitus?

 Symptoms of Tinnitus

-Continuous noise in one or both ears
+Continuous sound in one or both ears

 Worsening in quiet environments